By Christopher Brown of OCDCarCare

 During their creation the sun, or another source, heated the panel when stagnant water sat on the surface.
 Or the surface was already hot as water contacted the Surface.

 This explains why the most extreme water spotting tends to occur on the horizontal panels of vehicles.
 These areas receive the majority of sun exposure and therefore the most heat on a regular basis.
+Additionally, horizontal panels are the flattest and have the ability to concentrate the most water (and minerals) into concentrated pools.

 Automotive Water Spots: The Physical Creation Factors